56. Tips and Tricks¶

 - Set your departure airport.

-- Right-click on your departure airport in the search or on the map and select
+- Right-click on your departure airport in the search or on the map and

 Set Center for Distance Search.
 This is the center point for the spatial search.